 - Any new author gets around 7% of the sold value as royalty, so it is hard to survive only on writing.
 Please have a steady career and earning if you want to be a successful writer.

 Next was an impromptu session from Shekhar Kapoor who just mesmerized the audience with his golden words.
-He spoke about mainstream Indian media, media biasness and changing face of media.
-Since I am associated with some human rights groups in India and we closely monitor media and media reports, I found that session most useful and eye opener for everyone.
+He spoke about mainstream Indian media, media biases and changing the face of media.
+Since I am associated with some human rights groups in India and we closely monitor media and media reports, I found that session most useful and an eye opener for everyone.
 Read this article of mine to know more about this session.

 Shekhar Kapoor @ the conference

-Amit told us how bloggers could help the society in times of natural disasters like tsunami, Uttarakhand disaster etc. He also spoke about how he makes money through his tech blogging (we came to know there is at least one blogger who earn enough only by blogging J).
+Amit told us how bloggers could help the society in times of natural disasters like tsunami, Uttarakhand disaster etc. He also spoke about how he makes money through his tech blogging (we came to know there is at least one blogger who earns enough only by blogging J).

 Anuradha spoke about her journey from 2005 a journey that improved her travel and book review blogs and also her personal traits like observation power.

 Arjun Ravi spoke about his music journalism and blog.

 After this, there was a stand-up comedy act that was a pathetic show.
 Well, I can’t be any modest than that.
 The comedian needs to know simply by sexualizing anything and everything can’t give him success even though sex sells everywhere.